 - You can also make conserves from dried nuts and fruits but not jam.

 You make from citrus fruits like lemons, oranges, kumquats or grapefruits.
 The fruit and its peels are simmered in boiling water.
 Then when the mixture is soft, you add sugar and cook until it’s thick.
 The final product will be gelatinous, with larger chunks, rich in colour, lightly textured and has a tangy flavour.

-Marmalade has a thinner consistency than jelly and mainly used to glaze juicy pork chops or top oatmeal.
+Marmalade has a thinner consistency than jelly and is mainly used to glaze juicy pork chops or top oatmeal.

 The Difference Between Jam, Jelly and Marmalade

-The three spreads are cousin and made from fruits.
+The three spreads are cousins and made from fruits.
 You have to heat the fruit with sugar to help it lose liquid and release natural pectin.
 This natural gelling ingredient makes jams and jellies firmer.

 On the other hand, marmalade is made from citrus fruits pulp along with its rind.
 You don’t add pectin when making marmalade, but you can add it when making jams and jellies.